rosblox/blox-micro-ros/README.md

 The BloX micro-ROS publishes data according to the code which runs on the microcontroller.

-## Programming a Teensy with micro-ROS in the Arduino IDE
+## Example: Programming a Teensy with micro-ROS in the Arduino IDE

 Works for all Teensies supported by micro-ROS -> [Supported Hardware](https://micro.ros.org/docs/overview/hardware/).